 BOOK: True Version of the Philippine Revolution By Don Emilio Aguinaldo y Famy President of the Philippine Republic., Tarlak (Philippine Islands), 23rd September, 1899

 True Version of the Philippine Revolution By Don Emilio Aguinaldo y Famy President of the Philippine Republic.
 Tarlak (Philippine Islands), 23rd September, 1899 To All Civilized Nations and Especially to the Great North American Republic I dedicate to you this modest work with a view to informing you respecting the international events which have occurred during the past three years and are still going on in the Philippines, in order that you may be fully acquainted with the facts and be thereby placed in a position to pronounce judgment upon the issue and be satisfied and assured of the Justice which forms the basis and is in fact the foundation of our Cause.
 I place the simple truth respectfully before and dedicate it to you as an act of homage and as testimony of my admiration for and recognition of the wide knowledge, the brilliant achievements and the great power of other nations, whom I salute, in the name the Philippine nation, with every effusion of my soul.
 The Author.
 Page 1 The Revolution of 1896 Spain maintained control of the Philippine Islands for more than three centuries and a half, during which period the tyranny, misconduct and abuses of the Friars and the Civil and Military Administration exhausted the patience of the natives and caused them to make a desperate effort to shake off the unbearable galling yoke on the 26th and 31st August, 1896, then commencing the revolution in the provinces of Manila and Cavite.
 On these memorable days the people of Balintawak, Santa Mesa, Kalookan, Kawit, Noveleta and San Francisco de Malabon rose against the Spaniards and proclaimed the Independence of the Philippines, and in the course of the next five days these uprisings were followed by the inhabitants of the other towns in Cavite province joining in the revolt against the Spanish Government although there was no previous arrangement looking to a general revolt.
 The latter were undoubtedly moved to action by the noble example of the former.Page 2 With regard to the rising in the province of Cavite it should be stated that although a call to arms bearing the signatures of Don Augustin Rieta, Don Candido Firona and myself, who were Lieutenants of the Revolutionary Forces, was circulated there was no certainty about the orders being obeyed, or even received by the people, for it happened that one copy of the orders fell into the hands of a Spaniard named Don Fernando Parga, Military Governor of the province, who at that time was exercising the functions of Civil Governor, who promptly reported its contents to the Captain-General of the Philippines, Don Ramon Blanco y Erenas.
 The latter at once issued orders for the Spanish troops to attack the revolutionary forces.
 It would appear beyond doubt that One whom eye of man hath not seen in his wisdom and mercy ordained that the emancipation of the oppressed people of the Philippines should be undertaken at this time, for otherwise it is inexplicable how men armed only with sticks andgulok1 wholly unorganized and undisciplined, could defeat the Spanish Regulars in severe engagements at Bakoor, Imus and Noveleta and, in addition to making many of them prisoners, captured a large quantity of arms and ammunition.
 It was owing to this astonishing success of the revolutionary troops that General Blanco quickly concluded to endeavour, to maintain Spanish control by the adoption of a Page 3conciliatory policy under the pretext that thereby he could quel the rebellion, his first act being a declaration to the effect that it was not the purpose of his Government to oppress the people and he had no desire “to slaughter the Filipinos.”.
 The Government of Madrid disapproved of General Blanco's new policy and speedily appointed Lieutenant-General Don Camilo Polavieja to supersede him, and despatched forthwith a large number of Regulars to the Philippines.
 General Polavieja advanced against the revolutionary forces with 16,000 men armed with Mausers, and one field battery.
 He had scarcely reconquered half of Cavite province when he resigned, owing to bad health.
 That was in April, 1897.
 Polavieja was succeeded by the veteran General Don Fernando Primo de Rivera, who had seen much active service.
 As soon as Rivera had taken over command of the Forces he personally led his army in the assault upon and pursuit of the revolutionary forces, and so firmly, as well as humanely, was the campaign conducted that he soon reconquered the whole of Cavite province and drove the insurgents into the mountains.
 Then I established my headquarters in the wild and unexplored mountain fastness of Biak-na-bató, where I formed the Republican Government of the Philippines at the end of May, 1897.Page 4 1 A kind of sword—Translator.
-The Treaty of Biak-na-bató Don Pedro Alejandro Paterno (who was appointed by the Spanish Governor-General sole mediator in the discussion of the terms of peace) visited Biak-na-bató several times to negotiate terms of … [Read more...]
+The Treaty of Biak-na-bató Don Pedro Alejandro Paterno (who was appointed by the Spanish Governor-General sole mediator in the discussion of the terms of peace) visited Biak-na-bató several times to negotiate terms of the Treaty, … [Read more...]

 Katipunero: Simeón Ola y Arboleda -Philippine Revolution Hero and the last General to surrender to American forces during the Philippine-American War

 The Paternal Great Grandfather of Mandirigma.orgs' Guro Dino Flores, Segundo Flores was a Katipunero serving under the General Simeón Ola y Arboleda in the Bicol Region.
 Major Simeón Ola y Arboleda was under General Vito Belarmino, the Zone Commander of the Revolutionary Forces in the Bicol Region. ---------- Simeón Ola y Arboleda Municipal President of Albay, In office 1904–1908 Born: 2 September 1865 Guinobatan, Albay, Philippines Died : 14 February 1952 (aged 86) Guinobatan, Albay, Philippines Organization: Katipunan Simeón Ola y Arboleda (September 2, 1865 – February 14, 1952) was a hero of the Philippine Revolution and the last general to surrender to American forces during the Philippine-American War.
 Biography Simeon Ola was born on September 2, 1865 to Vicente Ola and Apolonia Arboleda, who were ordinary citizens with little money.
 He was enrolled in Holy Rosary Minor Seminary and studied Philosophy, but didn't finish the course.
 He joined the local branch of the Katipunan in his hometown province of Albay and later became the leader.
 With the help of a parish priest he was able to acquire arms to support his men.
 He was promoted to the rank of captain after the battle of Camalig in Albay, 1898 and again promoted to the rank of major after a daring ambush mission that led to the capture of three Americans.
 He was also the leader of the subsequent valiant attacks on Albay towns namely, Oas, Ligao and Jovellar.
 He later surrendered on the condition that his men would be granted amnesty.
 He was put on trial and was proven guilty of sedition and was sentenced to thirty years in prison.
 In 1904, he was given a pardon and returned to his place of birth and became the municipal president.
 The regional police command in Legazpi City was name after him.
 SIMEON A. OLA (1865-1952) Revolutionist In Guinobatan, Albay hailed Simeon Ola, the man who would lead the Bicolanos fight for their freedom.
 He was born on September 2, 1865 to Vicente Ola and Apolonia Arboleda.
 Ola was highly regarded in Guinobatan, being the teniente de cuadrillos and a trusted confidant of Father Carlos Cabido, the parish priest of his town.
 These positions helped him carry out his revolutionary works – recruiting men and acquiring firearms for the revolutionary army.
 He connived with the jail warden in his town, Sergeant Loame, to free about 93 prisoners.
 The prisoners soon joined his army.
 In April 1898, he fought in the battle of Camalig.
 General Vito Belarmino, the Zone Commander of the Revolutionary Forces in the Bicol Region, designated him the rank of a Captain.
 Fully committed to the cause of the revolution, he also raised funds amounting to P42, 000.00, which he turned over to General Mariano Trias, Secretary of Finance of the Revolutionary Government.
 On January 23, 1900, he was promoted Major after he successfully effected an ambush and captured three American soldiers: Dubose, Fred Hunter and Russel.
 In February that same year, his troops fought against the Americans in Arimbay, Legaspi.
 His cousin Jose Arboleda perished in the bloody battle.
 American soldiers’ mighty firepower and combat training did not dampen his spirit; he continued to fight so that his men were encouraged and more men joined his army.
 With the army of Colonel Engracio Orence, he fought valiantly in the battle of Binogsacan in Guinobatan, Albay.
 His army rested for over a month in July 1901 when he accompanied General Belarmino to Manila.
 He resumed his campaign in August by raiding the town of Oas, Albay.
 On August 12, 1902, he ambushed the American detachment at Macabugos, Ligao.
 Ola became a marked man to the Americans.
 Although his troops were easily repulsed during battles, the Americans took him seriously.
 From March to October 1903, the Americans set up the reconcentration system as a means to stop Ola’s activities.
 Because of the damage it caused even to the innocent civilians, they turned into negotiations.
 They sent Ramon Santos and Major Jesse S. Garwood of the Constabulary as emissaries to negotiate for his surrender, which he politely refused.
 Instead, he carried on his battle.
 On July 15, 1903, he ambushed the 31st Philippine Scout Garrison under the command of Sergeant Nicolas Napoli in Joveliar, Albay.
 The persistent effort of the peace panel and his battle weary men made Ola realized that he could never win the war.
 He became open to the agreement set by Colonel Harry H. Bandholtz, the Assistant Commander of the Constabulary in Lucena, Tayabas, for his surrender.
 The agreement included general amnesty, fair treatment and justice to his comrades in arms.
 On September 25, 1903 the negotiating panel composed of Ramon Santos, Eligio Arboleda, Epifanio Orozco, Frank L. Pyle, John Paegelow, J.B.
 Allison and Joseph Rogers went to his camp in Malagnaton, Mapaco, Guinobatan.
-Eventually, Ola surrendered to Governor Bette and Colonel … [Read more...]
+Eventually, Ola surrendered to Governor Bette and Colonel Bandholtz.
+Charged with … [Read more...]

 Emilio Aguinaldo filmed with actor Douglas Fairbanks, Philippines, 1931